braunku/pfc-provisioning-tool/README.md

 Connect to your controller using ssh as the root user.
 Run this utility  with the following command from the default /root directory:

 `curl -L https://raw.githubusercontent.com/braunku/pfc-provisioning-tool/main/menu.sh -o menu.sh -s && sh menu.sh`
+Depending on the device Firmware, this command might not work.
+In this case, please use the following command;
+wget -O menu.sh https://raw.githubusercontent.com/braunku/pfc-provisioning-tool/main/menu.sh && sh menu.sh

 To re-open the tool just type;